 Presentation

-The RAPSODI project-team is a joint research team between Inria, Université de Lille, and CNRS.
+The RAPSODI (for Reliable numerical APproximationS Of DIssipative systems) project-team is a research partnership between Inria and Université de Lille.

-RAPSODI members are part of the Numerical Analysis and Partial Differential Equations (ANEDP) team of the Laboratoire Paul Painlevé (joint Université de Lille/CNRS unit).
+RAPSODIsts are members of the Numerical Analysis and Partial Differential Equations (AN-EDP) team of the Laboratoire Paul Painlevé (joint Université de Lille/CNRS unit).

-The activity of the team is devoted to the design, the analysis, and the efficient implementation of numerical schemes for dissipative models arising in physics or biology.
-We particularly focus our attention on the preservation of some physical characteristics at the discrete level: positivity, mass conservation, growth of physical entropies, asymptotic behaviors… We also aim at optimizing the computational cost at a fixed accuracy, by developing high-order schemes, or by means of a posteriori error control.
-Finally, we adapt the algorithms to the potential industrial constraints, so that they can be incorporated in existing codes.
+The activity of the RAPSODI project-team is devoted to the design, the analysis, and the efficient implementation of discretization schemes for the numerical simulation of PDE-based dissipative models arising from physics or biology.
+We particularly focus our attention on the discrete preservation of physical structures: positivity, mass balance, growth of physical entropies, asymptotic behaviors… We also aim at minimizing the computational cost for a given accuracy, by devising high-order schemes, or by means of a posteriori error control.
+Finally, we adapt the algorithms to the potential industrial constraints at hand: general grids, stiff regimes, etc.

 Research interests